The Dropbox Privacy Policy: frequently asked questions

 Updated Apr 09, 2024

-person icon The information in this article applies to all Dropbox customers.
+The information in this article applies to all Dropbox users.

 1. How long does Dropbox keep my files after I delete my account?